Temporary Vehicle Import Permit for Mexico

 You MUST CANCEL/SURRENDER YOUR VEHICLE IMPORT PERMIT UPON YOUR FINAL RE-ENTRY INTO THE U.S. If you do not, you will lose your deposit, and will not be allowed to get another Temporary Import Permit.
 This is how Mexico verifies the vehicle has left the country.

 You CANNOT surrender and buy a new permit online or anywhere within the interior of Mexico.

 You do not have to exit Mexico from the same port as you entered to cancel your permit.
 You must cancel and surrender your permit at an approved Banjercito TIP return location on the border.
 Find border locations for Arizona, California, New Mexico and Texas.

 Get more details on how to cancel your Temporary Vehicle Importation Permit on Mexpro's blog.

 Vehicle Import Violations

-Driving a vehicle with an expired vehicle import permit in Mexico.
+- Driving a vehicle with an expired vehicle import permit in Mexico.

-Selling an imported vehicle in Mexico.
+- Selling an imported vehicle in Mexico.

 Mexican Auto Insurance

 Travelers should avoid individuals outside vehicle permit offices offering to obtain the permits without waiting in line, even if they appear to be government officials.
-There have been reports of fraudulent or counterfeit permits being issued adjacent to the vehicle import permit offices in border areas.
+There have been reports of fraudulent or counterfeit permits being issued adjacent to the temporary vehicle importation permit offices in border areas.